 Johnson Pilton Walker – 6 & 8 Parramatta Square – Sydney, New South Wales, Australia

 Engenium – Iron Ore Magnetic Separator Plant – Pilbara, Western Australia, Australia

 GHD – Enterprise Automation to create a CDE for every project – Brisbane, Queensland, Australia

 Main Roads Western Australia – Trafficmap Release Two – Perth, Western Australia, Australia

-It’ll be interesting to see which one of 2019 finalists will take the awards home from Singapore this year.
+It’ll be interesting to see which of the 2019 finalists will take an award home from Singapore this year.